snowmobiletrails.com

 Tettegouche State Park [maps]

-Off Hwy 61, the trail departs from the within the park; 9 mile ride from park to Corridor Trail.
+Off Hwy 61, the trail departs from within the park; 9 mile ride from park to North Shore State Snowmobile Trail.

 Silver Bay Lodging and Dining Little Marais Lodging and Dining